valenciawhite/valenciawhite/README.md

 # ✨ Valencia White ✨
 Hey y'all, welcome to my profile!
 I'm a full-time software engineering student @ Flatiron School, learning Full-Stack Development.
-My developer's path is supplemented by my background in Graphic Design and Illustration.
+My developer's path is supplemented by my background in Graphic Design and Digital Illustration.
 - Currently learning React.js and Algorithims.
 - Currently working on the front-end of my web application "Tea Time".
 - I write articles on what I learn and my experience as a woman of color in tech on Dev.to .
 I mostly cover Html, CSS, and JavaScript topics.
-- Besides coding, I'm passionate about  Capoeira, "human-language" language learning, and digital illustration!
+- Besides coding, I'm passionate about  Capoeira, "human-language" language learning, and horror movies!
 - Currently doing #100DaysofCode.
 Follow my journey here!
 - She/Her
 ## Language Stack